 |Anatomical Cut Out or Channel||No||No||Yes, full cut out||Yes groove and cut out||Yes, groove|

 |Target Use (mountain, road, etc.)||Road||Road||Road, Mountain, Cyclocross||Road, Commuting, Touring||Mountain, Road, Cyclocross|

 Our Analysis and Test Results

-The first thing you notice is that despite the flexible central sweet spot, there's excellent power transfer, owing to the carbon reinforced shell and titanium alloy rails that provide just enough flex to give you comfortable, responsive control in the saddle.
-It uses a smooth microtex cover with designated glide pads along the nose to limit chafe and friction, something we really appreciated in the rain and on hot, sweaty rides.
+Despite the flexible central sweet spot on the Aliante Gamma, there's still excellent power transfer, thanks to the Twin Flex technology that combines a stiff carbon-reinforced shell with the more comfortable central carbon layer.
+The Kium rails (Fizik's proprietary rail material) also provide a nice balance of stiffness with just enough flex to give you comfortable, responsive control in the saddle.
+This model also uses a smooth Microtex cover with designated glide pads along the nose to limit chafing and friction, something we appreciated in the rain and on hot, sweaty rides.

-Fi'zi:k maintains that the K:IUM rail formulation allows an 8% weight reduction compared to full titanium without sacrificing much in the way of corrosion resistance, fatigue performance, or strength.
-If weight is your biggest concern, we suggest taking a look at the 176g Fabric Scoop Pro, which is a beautiful sliver of a saddle.
+Fizik maintains that their proprietary Kium rail formulation allows an 8% weight reduction compared to full titanium without sacrificing much in the way of corrosion resistance, fatigue performance, or strength.
+If weight is your biggest concern, there are certainly lighter saddles out there, but if this model fits your riding style and anatomy, the weight penalty is pretty minimal.

-$119 is a pretty fair asking price for this seat.
-It's a tough, high-performance product and you're paying for quality, performance, longevity, and the relief your tail will get from a saddle made for long, hard rides.
+Considering the marketplace for bike saddles, it's a pretty fair asking price for this seat.
+It's a tough, hand made, high-performance product, and you're paying for comfort, longevity, and the relief your tail will get from a saddle made for long, hard rides.